-As with the . sp request, the actual length can be specified in several ways - inches are probably the most intuitive unless you live in one of the very few places in the world where they don't use inches.
+As with the .sp request, the actual length can be specified in several ways inches are probably the most intuitive unless you live in one of the very few places in the world where they don't use inches.

-The maximum line-length provided by the typesetter is 7.5 inches, by the way.
+The maximum line-length provided by the C/A/T typesetter was 7.54 inches, by the way.
 To use the full width, you have to reset the default physical left margin ('page-offset'), which is normally slightly less than one inch from the left edge of the paper.
-This is done by the po (page offset) request discussed above.
+This is done by the .po (page offset) request discussed above.